Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

 ## CRUD Operations in the Facebook Graph API Explorer

 CRUD litteraly stands for Create (post), Read (get), Update (put) and Delete (delete).
-These are methods / actions you use to alter or retreive data.
+These are methods / actions you use to alter or retrieve data.

 Let's play around with the Graph API Explorer.
 Start simple by submitting `me`.

-By default you'll retreive the **fields** name and id.
+By default you'll retrieve the **fields** name and id.

     {
       "name": "...",